erito/BadgeFactory/README.md

 Simple factory class for building numbered badges for Android.
 Perfect for notification labels.
 It will draw a shaped bitmap with the correct dimensions for a badge

 ## Dependencies
-This depends on being in an Android Project.
+There are no external dependencies outside of this being exclusively for android.
 It is supported for api level 10+.

 ## Installation